Taking a tour of St. James’ Park, home of Newcastle United FC, is like visiting the city’s cathedral.

 The stadium is so packed into the middle of town that a city street goes under one stand (at right).

-But they have two other tours that sound amazing.
+But they have another tour that sounds amazing.

-The other is the Rooftop Tour for only £17.50!
-You go 150 feet up onto the roof, which is the largest cantilever structure in Europe.
+The Rooftop Tour (£20)puts go 150 feet up onto the roof, which is the largest cantilever structure in Europe.
 It’s glass to let the sun hit the grass, on the rare occasion it shines in the northeast of England.
 The tour happens twice each (non-game) weekend day from April to October.